Ishika63/TicTacToe_Game/README.md

 ## Single Player Mode with Artificial Intelligence

-We understand that sometimes it's not easy to find an opponent, so we've added an Artificial Intelligence component to the game, allowing you to enjoy a single-player mode with a challenging computer opponent.
+I understand that sometimes it's not easy to find an opponent, so I've added an Artificial Intelligence component to the game, allowing you to enjoy a single-player mode with a challenging computer opponent.
 Test your skills against our AI and see if you can emerge victorious!

 ### Specifications